lqdev/luisquintanilla.me/_src/feed/love-plain-text-org-mode-clocktable.md

 I use plain text and org-mode for most things in my life, especially when it comes to task and life management.

-I won't rehash all the resons Emacs and org-mode are amazing.
+I won't rehash all the reasons Emacs and org-mode are amazing.
 There are tons of blog posts and videos out there that would do it more justice than I ever could.

 Over the last few years, Emacs has become my go-to text editor.
 Yet despite all the time, I keep finding new features that delight.